awsdocs/aws-license-manager-user-guide/doc_source/granted-licenses.md

 |   Rejected  |   The grant recipient has rejected the grant\.  |
 |   Deleted  |   The grantor has deleted the grant\.  |
 |   Workflow complete  |   The grant is a grant to an organization, and the workflow to distribute or recall the grant has been completed\.
 The grant details show the status of sub\-grants to each account in the organization\.  |

+## Metrics for buyer accounts<a name="how-metrics-emit-buyers"></a>

+When you record usage against a seller issued license for a buyer account, License Manager emits a CloudWatch metric to the seller account, root buyer account, and the account against which the usage is being recorded\.

+In addition, when a seller or independent software vendor \(ISV\) application records usage against a license for a buyer account, the account in which usage is being recorded and the root buyer account see a CloudWatch widget with usage records in their License Manager console\.
+Buyers can also see metrics for accounts that they have distributed licenses to in AWS Organizations\.
+These graphs are available for every license for which usage records have been sent\.

+### Usage dashboard example<a name="usage-dashboard-example"></a>

+![\[This is an example image of the Usage Dashboard.\]](http://docs.aws.amazon.com/license-manager/latest/userguide/images/license-manager-usage-api-usage-dash.png)